Join our Network

 - Telling friends, family, colleagues about what's happening.

 Cultural Connectors do not get paid but they sometimes access paid work through being part of the network.
-Some have experience and skills in the arts and others do not; they all however, share a passion for making more arts happen during CBD.
+Some have experience and skills in the arts and others do not; they all however, share a passion for making more arts happen in Barking and Dagenham during CBD.